 My role as your coach

 My goal in every interaction is to add value and enable you to see your way forward.
 This is defined by you, informed by our discussions and thinking together.
+My role as a coach means I won’t arrive with all the answers, a fixed template or tell you what you should do.
+Where it’s helpful for you, I may share relevant experience or tools/frameworks that you can consider as you find an approach that works in your world.

 How we’ll measure progress

 At the start of our work, we clarify what progress would look like for you.
 For example, working out the solution to a complex problem, clearer priorities, improved relationships or feeling more confident and effective in your role.
-We then check in against these outcomes as we go, so you can see what’s shifting and where we might need to adjust our focus.

 You might notice progress through: